-Creatinine is produced endogenously and released into body fluids at a constant rate and its levels in plasma and serum are maintained within narrow limits, and can be measured as indicator for filtration rate of glomerular (GFR) 14.
+Creatinine is made by the body and released into body fluids at a steady rate.
+Its levels in plasma and serum stay within a narrow range and can be used to measure the filtration rate of the glomeruli (GFR) 14.